The gateway to the Yarra Valley wine region, Healesville is a classic country town with an exceptional Australian animal sanctuary.

 Get up close and personal with Australia’s native animals at Healesville Sanctuary, set on 32 hectares (79 acres) of bushland outside the town.
 Learn fascinating facts from the wildlife rangers as you pat and pose with a wombat, step into waders to hand feed and tickle a platypus, and wander along the wallaby and kangaroo walk.
 You can also experience close up encounters with koalas, dingoes, emus, echidnas and even pythons.
 Don’t miss seeing the Spirits of the Sky, a free flight presentation with Wedge-tailed Eagles and colourful parrots.
 There are three terrific cafés, all serving food from local Yarra Valley producers, and you can even pre-order picnic hampers and barbecue packs to savour in the natural setting.

-Taste modern Australian gin at a hip distillery
+Taste modern Australian spirits at a hip distillery

-Visit the tasting room of Four Pillars Distillery located in a re-purposed timber yard in Healesville.
+Visit the tasting room of Four Pillars Distillery, located in a re-purposed timber yard in Healesville.
 Learn all about gin botanicals and the distilling process over a guided tasting of five neat gins.
 You can also enjoy a paddle of four gins served with Fever-Tree tonic or a terrific gin cocktail with a cheese board.
 Check out their award-winning Negroni marmalade made with oranges left over from the distilling process.
 Private distillery tastings are also offered to groups of nine or more.
+Just down the road you'll find Alchemy Distillers, tucked in a laneway off the main street of town.
+The team have transformed an old bakery into a distillery, using grain to make their spirits.
+Pop in to taste their three core products - Chamomile Gin, Quinoa Vodka, and Moonshine - or enjoy a cocktail and some food in the cellar door or outdoor garden.

 Make your trip happen